Privacy Policy

 Farm Notebook (Optional Feature)

 Farm Notebook is an opt-in feature that is OFF by default.
+You enable it from Settings, and you can turn it off again at any time.

 What It Does